ltzmax/maxcogs/README.md

     - Update your bot to latest dev/stable changes.
 - RestrictPosts
     - A cog to restrict posts to attachments and links in a specific channel.
+- TechNews
+    - Auto posts new articles from Wccftech to a specified channel in your server.
 - TheMovieDB
     - Search for informations of movies and TV shows from themoviedb.org.
+- Vanish
+    - This will allow you to self-timeout yourself, similar to Twitch's timeout command from streamelemets and fossabot and probably hundered of other twitch bots.

 ## Credits:
 - [Red Discord server community](https://discord.gg/red) For all the help with coding.